gajabaar/gajabaar/index.markdown

 June to August, 2020. *This schedule is flexible to work around your more urgent commitments (like exams) with prior notice.*

 __Q.
 Is it a paid program?__
 Yes.
+We intend to pay the participants.
 We've allocated NRS 30,000 per participant.

 __Q.
 How much time will I commit?__
 We anticipate 10-20 hrs per week.